Over 900 children reported ill in last 3 yrs after consuming mid-day meals: HRD Ministry

-NEW DELHI: More than 900 children were reported ill and none of them died after consuming mid-day meals across the country in last three years, according to HRD Ministry officials.
+NEW DELHI, July 14: More than 900 children were reported ill and none of them died after consuming mid-day meals across the country in last three years, according to HRD Ministry officials.

 The ministry had received 35 complaints from 15 states and Union Territories regarding substandard food quality during the same period.